t3kt/perform/README.md

 * performance
     * unload or disable unused subsystems
     * switches to bypass individual post-processing steps
+    * competition for GPU resources (and other resources for that matter) could be a problem
 * control ui
     * separate shared ui panels from project-specific panels and have areas for hosting the project-specific panels
 * midi mappings / sharing controllers between projects